"Should I leave food out for my cat at night?" is a question often asked by pet owners. Take a good look at this article to decide the best answer.

 After millenniums of domestications, modern-day cats have thrown away various behaviors of their ancestors.
 That being said, the pets retain some instincts of predators born in the great wilderness including the urge to take in foods at every opportunity.
-Now cats only need to venture to the kitchen to get a tasty meal but before, they must constantly hunt for preys to acquire nutrients.
+Now cats only need to venture to the kitchen to get a tasty meal but before, they must constantly hunt for prey to acquire nutrients.
 As a result, your pet would eat until it manages to empty the feeding bowl.
 Because of that, leaving food out in the open for your cat (also known as free-feeding) is ill-advised.

 Cats Like To Follow Routines

-Despite the fact that people think of cats as erratic pets, they actually like to follow a set of routine.
+Despite the fact that people think of cats as erratic pets, they actually like to follow a set of routines.
 Following routines offer the pets a sense of security that keeps them calm, especially if there are sudden changes: new pet, new people, new house,...
 By setting a fixed feeding schedule instead of leaving food out without supervision, you should be able to regulate the calorie intake of your cat.
 Moreover, cats adapt well so if they get used to having their meals at particular hours, the pets shall only feel hungry at such time which allows you to introduce new foods with relative ease.